Generic selectors

 John 15:26

-[KJV] JOHN 15:26 But when the Comforter is come, whom I will send unto you from the Father, even the Spirit of truth, which proceedeth from the Father, he shall testify of me:
+JOHN 15:26 “But when the Helper comes, whom I shall send to you from the Father, the Spirit of truth who proceeds from the Father, He will testify of Me.

-[FV] JOHN 15:26 But when the Comforter has come, which I will send to you from the Father, even the Spirit of the truth, which proceeds from the Father, that one shall bear witness of Me.
+JOHN 15:26 “But when the Helper comes, [which] I shall send to you from the Father, the Spirit of truth who proceeds from the Father, [it] will testify of Me.

 John 16:13

 ERRORS #2, 3, 4, 5, 6: Pronouns are governed by the gender of the subject noun.
-The remaining five occurrences of “he” are implied from verbs (“guide,” “speak,” “hear,” etc.), which are governed by the Greek neuter gender noun pneuma (“spirit”).
-Therefore, they are all properly translated “it.”
+The remaining five occurrences of “he” are implied from verbs (“guide,” “speak,” “hear,” etc.), which are governed by the Greek neuter gender noun pneuma (spirit).
+Therefore, they are all properly translated “it.

 John 16:14